In 1927, at the age of 23, my grandmother boarded a boat to China following the man she loved to Shanghai.

 A few people have told me that my posts and photographs have inspired them to add Corsica to their ‘bucket list’ which is wonderful.
 I even heard today that my photos had inspired someone to buy a camera, which I was extremely pleased to hear!

-My first journey abroad was at the age of 10, when my sister (aged 12) and I caught the ferry to France where we’d be staying with a French family for the week.
-It was very exciting being allowed to travel by ourselves on the ferry – not quite a “Slow boat to China” but an adventure non-the-less.
-It was a wonderful experience (apart from what looked like raw mince that they tried to feed me; I was somewhat less adventurous than I am now when it came to food!)
+My first journey abroad was at the age of ten when my sister (aged 12) and I caught the ferry to France where we’d be staying with a French family for the week.
+It was very exciting being allowed to travel by ourselves on the ferry – not quite a “Slow boat to China” but an adventure never-the-less.
+It was a wonderful experience, apart from what looked like raw mince that they tried to feed me; I was somewhat less adventurous than I am now when it came to food!

-I’ve been blogging through ‘Travel with Kat’ since last September and I have really enjoyed receiving feed-back from fellow bloggers and reading their inspiring posts too.
-Suzanne from ‘The Travel Bunny’ has certainly got me hankering to visit Hoi An, Vietnam.
+I’ve been blogging through ‘Travel with Kat’ since September 2012 and I have really enjoyed receiving feedback from fellow bloggers and reading their inspiring posts too.
+Suzanne from ‘The Travel Bunny’ has certainly got me hankering to visit Vietnam.

 Lucy’s blog ‘On the Luce’ is another one of the many blogs I really enjoy following and I’ll be looking to her for some inspiration on my forthcoming weekend in Paris.

 Recently I was lucky enough to meet and interview travel writer Frances Linzee Gordon.
 Her tales of travelling solo across countries such as Morocco, Ethiopia and Yemen are fascinating.
 She believes that you should never refuse an invitation while travelling.
 She goes by her instincts and uses her three-second rule of maintaining eye contact with a stranger to see if she thinks they are trustworthy.
 She is certainly a very inspiring lady!
-I have done some travelling on my own before but Frances has certainly spurred me on to step that littlebit further out of my comfort zone.
+I have done some travelling on my own before but Frances has certainly spurred me on to step that little bit further out of my comfort zone.
 Perhaps I should now make the journey to Shanghai myself and walk down the street that was once called Bubbling Well Road.
 I wonder what my grandmother would make of today’s Shanghai.
-Yes, I really must go and have an oriental adventure of my own, walking in my grandmother’s footsteps!
+I hope to visit China one day and have an oriental adventure of my own, walking in my grandmother’s footsteps!

 Join my 'Behind the Scenes' newsletter